Health Insurance Risk

 In the midst of so much uncertainty regarding 2020, insurers are developing premiums for 2021.
 It is unknown whether there will be additional COVID-19 waves in 2021; how many services and treatments deferred in 2020 will take place in 2021; what the risk pools will look like; whether new treatments, vaccines, or antibody tests will be available; and, if so, what their associated costs will be and how they will be paid for.
 Because not all deferred care is nonessential, greater future health care needs could arise due to worsening of untreated conditions.

 Health insurance by its nature deals with risk and uncertainty.
 But if risks and uncertainty are unusually high, they can also lead to unintended consequences, such as higher premiums or even insurer decisions to leave the market.
 Various risk mitigation mechanisms can be used to help address risks, thereby leading to more competition and stable premiums.
 This issue brief provides a primer of the risks that insurers face and the mechanisms that are designed to address those risks.
-It then assesses the implications of these mechanisms, especially risk corridors and reinsurance, for the heightened risks and uncertainty arising due to the COVID-19.
+It then assesses the implications of these mechanisms, especially risk corridors and reinsurance, for the heightened risks and uncertainty arising due to the COVID-19 pandemic.

 Historically, insurers have faced several types of risks.
 These include pricing risk, plan-specific adverse selection risk, and the risk of particularly high-cost enrollees.
 Mechanisms to mitigate pricing risk have included risk corridors, medical loss ratio (MLR) requirements, aggregate reinsurance, and especially for Medicaid managed care plans, supplemental payments and midyear rate adjustments.
 Risk adjustment is often used to mitigate plan-specific adverse selection risk, and individual reinsurance is used to mitigate the risk of particularly high-cost enrollees.